 Reusing safety artefacts requires that variability within them is managed.
-A PLE-based approach shows how variability can be integrated into the functional safety models by combining functional safety and variability modelling tools [15].
-Another approach focuses on Trusted Product Lines by forming a framework for demonstrating that the derived products are fit for purpose in high-integrity civil airspace systems [11].
-The work aligns PLE with civil airspace safety standard recommendations on development and integration of reusable elements.
+A PLE-based approach shows how variability can be integrated into the functional safety models by combining functional safety and variability modelling tools [16].
+Another approach focuses on Trusted Product Lines by forming a framework for demonstrating that the derived products are fit for purpose in high-integrity civil airspace systems [12].
+This work aligns PLE with civil airspace safety standard recommendations on development and integration of reusable elements.
+A model-based assurance approach focuses on facilitating reuse of safety assets within a product-line by extending the argumentation notation to include product-line elements to handle variabilities within the argument [10].
+Another model-based approach [11] is proposed for standardising the representation of the assurance cases by generating them from automatically extracted information from the system design, analysis and development models.